joh748/SOFTENG310-FinTrack/README.md

 The project is a web app that uses React.js and Tailwind for the frontend, and Express.js for the backend.
 The database used is PostgreSQL.

 To run the web app locally, make sure to run the frontend and backend in separate terminals.
+If you come across errors with logging in, the backend probably isn't running.

+You can contact UPI `yois920` with an email or message Discord username `Taks7`.
+Please only contact us if you are absolutely stuck with the set up after the project is handed off.

 # General Setup
 To start off, you will need the node package manager (npm) to be installed in order to download the dependencies required for the frontend and backend. npm is installed alongside node.js

 You can download node.js at: https://nodejs.org/en/download/prebuilt-installer

-You can check if npm is installed by typing the following into a terminal `npm -v`
+You can check if npm is installed by typing the following into a terminal:

+`npm -v`

 You might have to close and reopen your IDE for it to recognise that npm has been installed